getodk/collect/README.md

 Testing checklists can be found on the [Collect testing plan](https://docs.google.com/spreadsheets/d/1ITmOW2MFs_8-VM6MTwganTRWDjpctz9CI8QKojXrnjE/edit?usp=sharing).

+If you have finished testing a pull request, please use a template from [Testing result templates](TESTING_RESULT_TEMPLATES.md) to report your insights.

 ## Downloading builds
 Per-commit debug builds can be found on [CircleCI](https://circleci.com/gh/opendatakit/collect).
 Login with your GitHub account, click the build you'd like, then find the APK in the Artifacts tab.